Ampullate/require-featured-image-extended/readme.txt

 = What post (content) types does this plugin work for? =

-Every "custom post type" — or variety of content — is now supported.
+Every "custom post type" — or variety of content — that supports thumbnails is supported.

 = How does it prevent people from publishing a post without featured images? =